robleroni/Puerro/docs/03-DOM.md

 This approach is getting harder to maintain when either frontent state is being introduced or there are many changing elements.
 This is especially true when the application starts growing.

-When an event triggers a lot of changes,
+When an event triggers a lot of changes, a reference to each dependent element needs to be managed.

-- event listeners can lunch nukes, sideeffects, not pure
+Furthermore, when updates depend on data stored in the DOM, the decapsulation between view and model is not given.

+For large application there probably will be redundant code and all DOM related accesses are scattered through the code.

 ### Disadvantages

-- Difficult to scale
+- Difficult to scale and maintain.
+- Hard to structure/organize.
-- Redundant code
+- Redundant code.
-- Direct and distributed DOM manipulation.
+- Scattered DOM manipulations.
-- Very specific
+- Very specific.
-- Complex to describe
-- Hard to maintin big projects
-- Bad readability
-- very specific

-## Summary
+- State lives in the view.